k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/repair/_index.md

 weight: 1
 date: 2020-11-13
 description: |
-  Accessing the Cassandra Reaper, repair interface
+  Follow these simple steps to access the Reaper repair interface.
 ---

-# TODO Rewrite Intro
-# TODO Remove Traefik references

-Follow these steps to configure and install `Traefik Ingress` custom resources for accessing your K8ssandra cluster's repair interface (provided by Cassandra Reaper).

 ## Tools